 Becoming proficient in search engine optimization and search engine marketing helps you excel as a marketing professional and opens the door to opportunities in digital marketing and website development.
 With SEO knowledge, you can develop successful internet marketing campaigns and provide multiple industries with website content.
-ClickMinded's SEO course and certification, for example, takes about six hours to complete and costs $497.
+The SEO course and certification from ClickMinded is $497 and three to six hours long.

-Life coaching is a rewarding career if you want to make a difference in someone's life as they are considering a major transition.
+Life coaching is a rewarding career if you want to help guide people through their major life transitions.
 You can run your own business helping people improve their personal and professional lives.
-The Coach Training Alliance based in Boulder, Colo., for example, offers a six-month, certified life coach program for $2,897.
+The Coach Training Alliance based in Boulder, Colo., for example, offers a six-month, certified life coach program for $3,047.
 Tuition is payable in three, seven or nine parts.

 Developing retail sales leadership skills is essential if you’re a store manager or a retail worker looking to advance in the industry.
 Learn how to nurture and motivate a sales team and get ahead.
 MOHR Retail, based in Ridgewood, N.J., offers a four-month, online, retail leadership and management program for store managers and supervisors that costs $250.

 Leading an online conference can be intimidating, but receiving instruction in web conferencing can build your confidence and help you become a more efficient educator during meetings and trainings.
-Signing up for Lynda.com will give you access to multiple, three-hour web conferencing training videos.
+Signing up for Lynda.com will give you access to multiple web conferencing training videos.

 Talent acquisition training is designed to strengthen your skills when you’re seeking new recruits.
 If you’re a recruiter, HR generalist or hiring manager, this training can improve your ability to recognize qualified candidates.
 The Human Capital Institute, for example, offers a two-day, online or in-person, Strategic Talent Acquisition Certification program for $1,995.

-Problem solving is a necessary skill for managers, supervisors, team leaders and business owners.
-Good decision making also indicates strong leadership, which is key for applying to management roles in every industry from healthcare to business.
-To boost your skill level, Michigan State University Online offers an eight-week strategic decision making course for $1,980.
+Problem-solving is a necessary skill for managers, supervisors, team leaders and business owners.
+Good decision-making also indicates strong leadership, which is key for applying to management roles in every industry from healthcare to business.
+To boost your skill level, Michigan State University offers an eight-week strategic decision making course for $1,980.